joaogferreira/secure-communications/README.md

 # Secure Communications

-This project is a Python library for dealing with word pluralization.
+This project is a Python projecto for dealing with file transfers using TCP / IP sockets.
+It has only 2 commits because the project wasn't in a repository...

 ## Motivation